dariosalvi78/bangle-step-count/README.md

 * `expected` = what we expect
 * `orig` = step count based on the most trivial step counter

-Type `make && ./main --bruteforce` to run a brute-force check for all possible values using the offline data from `data`.
+Type `make tuneEspruino && ./tuneEspruino --bruteforce` to run a brute-force check for all possible values using the offline data from `data`.
 You can then feed these back into `stepcount.c`